Local And Seasonal

 I wanted to create my own niche on our family run farm and to get back to my roots and to work with flowers and vegetables.
 So, in 2018, I converted a ¼ acre of an old horse pasture into a flower field.
 The next year, I completed the Floret Flower Farmer course and expanded the flower field to about an acre in production.
-In late 2019, we decided we wanted to add a small scale, high intensity vegetable garden to our farm.
-We were truly fortunate to find a very knowledgable and experienced vegetable farmer to manage this portion of our farm and to teach us the in and outs of vegetable farming.
-She is helping us reach our goal of being a truly diversified and sustainably run farm and we are very grateful!
-I am excited to be continually learning how to be a better farmer.
+In late 2019, we added a small scale, high intensity vegetable garden to our farm.

-Little Flora Gem has just under an acre is flower production, including a large propagation shed and approximatley 1, 700 square feet under a hoop house.
+Little Flora Gem has just under an acre is flower production, including approximately 5,000 square feet under hoop houses.
 We start all our Annuals from seed and transplant most of them into sections of pre-burned landscape fabric.
 The landscape fabric helps us to keep the weeds in check.
-We have a large selection of Annuals, Perennials, flowering fruit trees and woody shrubs, along with a huge selection of various bulb, corm and tubers, including Anenomes, Ranunculus and Dahlia’s.
+We have a large selection of Annuals, Perennials and woody shrubs, along with a huge selection of various bulbs, corms and tubers, including tulips, ranunculus and of course, dahlia’s.

 During harvest season, our flowers are cut every morning and evening, placing them directly into water, to ensure that our clients receive the freshest, longest lasting stems.
 We then sort, process and store our fresh flower in our cooler to maintain optimal freshness.